josephhu1/PnetPhlix/README.md

 # PnetPhlix

 PnetPhlix is a movie database recommender that gives users movie recommendations.
-The algorithm is designed so that it analyzes past movies (and its associated attributes) a user has watched and identifies new movies for a user to watch.
+I implemented an algorithm that'll analyze past movies (and its associated attributes) a user has previously watched and identifies new movies for a user to watch.\
 This project contains a special emphasis on the usage of trees and hash-maps.

 treemm.h contains my implementation of a multimap data structure that maps a key to numerous values based off a binary search tree.